stringzzz/Chatbot_CHELSEA/README.md

  17. Check if asking 'why is' question, try to find match involving 'because' words a possible answer

+ 18. Check for 'most __emotion__' question, respond with biggest word(s) tied to emotion

- 18. Check for an exact match of message, give linked response if so
+ 19. Check for an exact match of message, give linked response if so

- 19. Check if message matches as part of a message in memory, give linked reponse if so
+ 20. Check if message matches as part of a message in memory, give linked reponse if so

- 20. If certain  or greater messages and words in dictionary, PRNG to determine if attempting topic match.
+ 21. If certain  or greater messages and words in dictionary, PRNG to determine if attempting topic match.

- 21. If certain  or greater messages and words in dictionary, PRNG to determine if doing single term match.
+ 22. If certain  or greater messages and words in dictionary, PRNG to determine if doing single term match.
 If so, coin flip to determine whether trying to match single word from message as part of message in memory, or single word associated with word from message.
 Repond with linked response if so

- 22. No match, overwrite old message in memory or learn brand new message/response pair
+ 23. No match, overwrite old message in memory or learn brand new message/response pair

- 23. Respond with random response from memory to keep conversation going
+ 24. Respond with random response from memory to keep conversation going